 This is a loose fitting hip length kimono which looks great in all seasons, either for a special occasion or as a loose fitting cardigan.
 With a wide front band, two optional patch pockets, and french seams on the inside, its an easy, fun and quick to make.

-I made this kimono in this beautiful floral viscose fabric such as these ones now available on my Etsy shop.
-Other suitable fabrics include cotton, linen or any fabric that has a fluid drape quality.
+I made this kimono in this beautiful floral viscose fabric such as these ones which are currently available on my Etsy shop.
+Other suitable fabrics include cotton, linen or any fabric with a fluid drape quality.

 Suki can also be made in thicker fabrics for colder days as a kind of jacket, which gives a completely different look.
 I recently made it in a woven wool fabric and lengthened the sleeves like this to make a Kimono style jacket.

-Here is my lovely fam, Becky (fave sis no 2), Patsy (mum), Nilly (niece), Anna (fave sis no 1) and me (big sis) all modelling a kimono at my mums birthday get together.
+Here is my lovely fam, Becky (fave sis no 2), Patsy (mum), Nilly (niece), Anna (fave sis no 1) and me (big sis), all modelling a kimono at my mums special birthday get together (she’s 21 yet again!).

-Suki was demonstrated on The Sewing Quarter TV channel on 23rd April 2019, so if you fancy watching me make it here is a You tube link.
+Suki was demonstrated on The Sewing Quarter TV channel on 23rd April 2019, with the ever so fabulous John Scott, so if you fancy watching me make it here is a You tube link.
 Just scroll up to 3:00 to watch the one hour show.

 Suki Kimono is sized from S-XXL (scroll down to see the finished measurements chart).